Scholarships for Women in Engineering

 Abraham Undergraduate Research Scholar

 Offered for the first time in 2013, the Abraham Research Award will be given annually to support a female undergraduate student conducting summer research at the University of Pennsylvania School of Engineering and Applied Science.
 Interested students should contact firstname.lastname@example.org for more information.
-Applications are generally available in early February and are due at the end of February.
+Applications are generally available during Spring semester.